 Learn more about course curricula and content levels.

 Dr.-Ing.
-Harald Klimach (main instructor), Dr.-Ing.
+Harald Klimach (main instructor) and Dr. Gregorio Gerardo Spinelli.
+Other authors: Dr.-Ing.
 Neda Ebrahimi Pour, Jana Gericke, M.Sc., Raphael Haupt, M.Sc., Dr.-Ing.
-Kannan Masilamani, and Dr. Gregorio Gerardo Spinelli (DLR, SP); Dr.-Ing.
+Kannan Masilamani (DLR, SP); Dr.-Ing.
 Andreas Waldmann and Anna Schwarz, M.Sc.
 (IAG, Uni.
 Stuttgart); Dr. Albert Ruprecht (formerly IHS, Uni.
-Stuttgart); Dipl.-Phys.
+Stuttgart); Dr.-Ing.
 Christoph Niethammer (HLRS, Uni.
 Stuttgart)

 Each participant will get the pdf of all slides and, upon request, a paper copy.